SatuPadu/fses_backend/README.md

 ### Run Scheduler

-The Laravel scheduler can be executed using the following command inside the container:
+The Laravel scheduler can be executed now.
+This will fetch the articles form The Guardian, News API and the New York TImes.
+Using the following command inside the container you can aggregate the articles.
+Setup your .env with the proper keys before you proceed:

 ```sh
 php artisan schedule:run